Aniket-Engg/node-postgres-registration/README.md

 # Simple Node + Postgres login registration system
 MongoDB version here: https://github.com/anthonynsimon/node-mongodb-registration

+This is the Postgres version of my simple implementation of a login/registration system.
+The purpose of this repository is simply to try out Node + Postgres and to test it out Heroku's Postgres.

 ## TODO
 ### Features
 - [x] Register with name (optional), email and password.